The Vintage Roots Guide to Easter and Holy Week

 In the last few years there has been an increased use of the egg fermenters!
 Vegans don’t be alarmed… not eggs but egg-shaped fermentation vessels, typically made out of concrete.

-It was Michel Chapoutier who designed the concrete egg; his objective was to create a smooth-edged form that would allow the wine to move around more freely as it ferments and ages.
-[If you’re wondering, it’s the naturally-occuring heat in fermentation that causes the liquid to move].
+It was Michel Chapoutier who designed the concrete egg; his objective was to create a smooth-edged form that would allow the wine to move around more freely as it ferments and ages. .
 The more the wine moves, the more complex characteristics it achieves.

 Hot Cross Buns